dockette/drupalista/README.md

 ## Usage

-This stack is composed from:
+This stack is composed from these images:

 - `drupalista/web`
   - Based on `thecodingmachine/php:7.4-v3-slim-apache`